cleave13/bootcamp-hw-week1/README.md

 - When viewing the source code for this application, you should find semantic HTML tags throughout the index.html file.
 - The CSS file should be consolidated and organized in a logical manner that is easy to follow.
 - All images in the HTML file should have an alt tag.
-- All links in the naviagtion bar should function properly and point to IDs within the page.
+- All links in the navigation bar should function properly and point to IDs within the page.